 Spa

-If you plan on enjoying spa service in Hawaii, like a massage or getting your hair/nails done, the standard tipping is about 20%.
+If you plan on enjoying spa service in Hawaii, like a massage or getting your hair/nails done, the standard practice is tipping about 20%.

 Photography